 I also have occasional interests in the philosophy of religion, specifically in arguments for the existence of God (natural theology).

 Check out my CV for a full list of my published works.
-You can find me on Facebook, Instagram, and Academia.edu.
+You can find me on Facebook, Academia.edu, and LinkedIn.

 I have over 30 op-eds in various popular outlets, including Quillette, The Federalist, Washington Times, Public Discourse, and Human Events.